deatwisedog/workflow_templates_itk/README.md

 Now you can start ComfyUI (or refresh browser if already running) and test that your template works.

-The name may be displayed as `templateWorkflows.template.your_template_name`, but we will fix that later.

 > [!WARNING]
 >
 > Make sure to use double-quotes `"` instead of single-quotes `'` when adding things to json files